 Venice, the city of canals.
 Probably one of the most famous cities in the world, and by far the most crowded with tourists.
 With “streets” less than a meter wide in some cases, it can take hours to travel around the island.

 I arrived in Venice on Thursday night from Florence.
-Made a great friend on the train and got a lot of new data about my destination.
+On the way, I made a great friend on the train and got a lot of new data about my destination.
 Didn’t go into the city that night, as my “hostel” was not on the island itself.

-I booked Camp Serenissima for my lodging through Hostelworld.com.
+Looking for a good hostel in Venice, I booked Camp Serenissima for my lodging through Hostelworld.com.
 It was not actually a hostel but rather a campground.
 I didn’t have a tent (yet) but they had bungalows for only about €10 a night.
 The bungalow had two beds and no heating, which was fine with me.
 I would have been fine with a tent.
 The fun part was the outdoor bathrooms and facilities.
 Made for a brisk shower.
 But at least the water was hot which is more than I can say about my host in France.
-It also turns out the camp ground opened that week for the new season, so I got to be one of their firsts guests.
+It also turns out the campground opened that week for the new season, so I got to be one of their firsts guests.
 It was actually very nice, clean, lots of facilities (kitchen, restaurant in the summer, store, etc) and fairly close to the island of Venice itself.
 Only about 30 minutes on the bus (which the local population never seems to pay for, just like in Rome and Florence).

 I spent Friday walking all around the city, seeing the main landmarks such as Ponte di Rialto (the famous Rialto Bridge), Piazza San Marco (St. Mark’s Square), Basilica di Santa Maria della Salute, etc. I tried to take the walking tour that day as well, but I didn’t book in time, and they were full.
 I did however talk to the tour guide who recommended a good place for me to eat: Bacarando in Corte dell’Orso.
 This is a bàcaro (similar to a tavern) which serves cicchetti (Venetian tapas).
 They were delicious.
 Several of them, enough to fill me up, were only €5.
 Plus €1 for ombra (house wine).
 Definitely a good recommendation, and also where the locals eat.